ycpcs/cs481-fall2021-PW/schedule.md

 title: Schedule
 ---

-This is the course schedule for CS 481-PW (YCAS Radio Telescope Project).
+This is the course schedule for CS 481-PW (Privilege Walk Project).

 **Assignment** | **Due**
 :--------------|:---------